 In connection with the formation of Kantaro, the Company entered into a five-year Advisory Services Agreement ("Advisory Agreement") pursuant to which the Company has agreed to provide certain advisory services to Kantaro.
 Pursuant to the Kantaro Operating Agreement, Kantaro issued 750 Class A Units to Mount Sinai in exchange for Mount Sinai granting licenses to Kantaro under certain intellectual property rights of Mount Sinai and 250 Class A Units to the Company as the sole consideration for the services to be rendered by the Company under the Advisory Agreement.
 A portion of the Company's units are subject to forfeiture if, prior to December 31, 2020, Kantaro terminates the Advisory Agreement as a result of an uncured material breach of the Advisory Agreement or in the event the Company is acquired by a hospital or health system that serves all or any portion of the service areas served by Mount Sinai.
 The Company determined the fair value of the services to be provided under the Advisory Agreement was \$2.0 million and the fair value of the Class A units received from Kantaro was \$2.0 million.
 Fair value was determined using discounted cash flows which is a Level 3 measurement in the fair value hierarchy.
 The method requires several judgments and assumptions which include discount rates and future cash flows, among others.
-As of December 31, 2020, the total liability associated with the services was \$1.0 million, of which \$0.8 million is classified as a current liability and \$0.2 million is classified as a non-current liability.
-For the three and six months ended December 31, 2020, the Company recognized \$0.3 million and \$0.8 million, respectively, in the statement of operations related to services performed under the Advisory Agreement.
-For the three and six months ended December 31, 2020, \$0.1 million and \$0.3 million, respectively, of costs incurred related to the performance of the Advisory Agreement services were included within research and development and \$0.1 million and \$0.1 million, respectively, we
+As of December 31, 2020, the total liability associated with the services was \$1.0 million, of which \$0.8 million is classified as a current liability and \$0.2 million and \$0.3 million, respectively, of costs incurred related to the performance of the Advisory Agreement services were included within research and development and \$0.1 million and \$0.1 million, respectively, were included within general and administrative expense, respectively.